peatiscoding/kobp/README.md

 ```bash
 npm install openapi3-ts
 ```

 Here is the example to use it.

+The `withDocument` or `withDecoratorBuilder` decorator is tiny middleware that create the document on first run only which relies on Reflect-metadata to pass the data through.

+the document will the be available by adding `SwaggerController` to your routers.

+Please see example/simplest for more example.

 ```ts
 import type { KobpServiceContext } from 'kobp'